simple-registry/simple-registry/doc/explanation/authentication-authorization.md

 - Clock skew tolerance is configurable

 Bad OIDC tokens return 401.
 If Angos cannot reach or parse the configured provider discovery or JWKS endpoint, it returns 503 because the provider is temporarily unavailable rather than treating the credential as rejected.

+Registry tokens are HMAC-signed and their algorithm is pinned, so a token whose header claims another algorithm is treated as another scheme's bearer and left to the OIDC middlewares rather than verified with the signing key.

 ### Password Storage